 Pupils are encouraged to take advantage of lunchtime and after school supported study sessions in a variety of subjects provided by specialist teachers.
-This normally takes place during the weeks immediately preceding prelims, formal exams and S3 exams.
+This normally takes place during the weeks immediately preceding prelims, and formal exams.
 Some departments run homework clubs at a set lunchtime through the session.